Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 The solution targets mid-size companies with small pricing teams who lack extensive data science support for complex pricing models and data flows.

+This document explain technical details of the solution architecture, configuration and customization.
-The [User Guide](UserGuide.md) will help you understand how the solution is intended to be used.
+The accompanying [User Guide](../User%20Guide/UserGuide.md) will help you understand the economic model and how the solution is intended to be used.

 ### Suitable and unsuitable applications
 We recommend this solution for retail-like contexts where each customer segment faces the same posted price.